Michigan teen pleads guilty to fatal school shooting

 James and Jennifer Crumbley declined to take their son home on Nov.
 30 but were told to get him into counseling within 48 hours, according to investigators.

-Ethan had brought a 9mm Sig Sauer handgun and 50 rounds of ammunition to school in his backpack that day and subsequently fired it at fellow students.
-Deputies rushed in and captured him within minutes.
+Ethan had brought a 9mm Sig Sauer handgun and 50 rounds of ammunition to school in his backpack that day.
+He went into a bathroom, pulled out the weapon and then shot the students in a hallway.
+Within minutes, deputies rushed in and he surrendered without resistance.

 A day earlier, a teacher had seen Ethan searching for ammunition on his phone.
 The school contacted Jennifer Crumbley, who told her son in a text message: “Lol.
 I’m not mad at you.
 You have to learn not to get caught,” the prosecutor’s office said.